inveniosoftware/docs-invenio-rdm/docs/customize/metadata/custom_fields/records.md

 ## Displaying fields

-Now that you have defined and initialized your custom fields and configured their type and validation rules, you need to configure how you want them to be displayed on the upload form.
+Now that you have defined and initialized your custom fields and configured their type and validation rules, you need to configure how you want them to be displayed on the upload form and landing page using the following properties:

-### Upload (deposit) form

-Custom fields are displayed at the bottom of the upload form and are organized into sections.
-Each section has a title and the ordered list of the fields that it includes.

 - `section` - Title of the section.
+- `hidden` - Controls whether the custom field section is displayed in the landing page.
 - `fields` - Ordered list of fields to be included in the section.

-Each field is an object that corresponds to an already defined field from the `RDM_CUSTOM_FIELDS` config.
+Each field can then be configured using the following properties:

-- `field` - The name of the field.
+- `field` - The name of the custom field.
+- `template` - The jinja template used to render a field in the landing page.
 - `ui_widget` - The React form component to be used for the field.
 - `props` - Parameters to be injected in the React component.

+### Upload (deposit) form

+Custom fields are displayed at the bottom of the upload form and are organized into sections.
+Each section has a title and the ordered list of the fields that it includes.

+Title of the section can be configured using the property `section`, while the list of fields the property `fields`.
+Note that each field is an object that corresponds to an already defined field from the `RDM_CUSTOM_FIELDS` config.

 ```python
 # for the above configured fields `cern:experiment`, `cern:experiment_description_html`, `cern:experiment_url`